viresh-arm/azure-quickstart-templates/201-web-app-vm-dsc/README.md

 <p>
 This template allows you to deploy a Web application a VM.
 It also configures the Web Application to set the SQL Azure database server.
+Further, it connects to an existing Octopus Server with currently the hardcoded Environment: "azure-doshi"

 In order to run the template, please make sure:
 </p>